Worm charming: Soil conditions

 Worms are most commonly found in damp or wet conditions and tend to move away from dry soil.
 The success of worm charming can often depend on these soil conditions, with charmers choosing damp locations or using water to attract the worms.

 As a profession

 Worms are sold as a live bait for fishermen, and many sellers use worm charming techniques to gather their stock.
-In some locations professional worm grunters need to obtain a permit in order to ply their trade.
+In some locations professional worm grunters need to obtain a permit to ply their trade.

 Competitive worm charming

 In most competitions, the fiddlers with the collector (or collectors) of the most worms in a set time are declared as the winners.
 They usually have a zone in which to perform their charming, measuring three yards square.

 World Worm Charming Championship

 One of the first worm charming events took place at an English school fête at Willaston County Primary School in Willaston, Cheshire.
-The World Worm Charming Championships started in 1980 and is now an annual event.
+The World Worm Charming Championships started in 1980 and is now an annual event, held in June.
 It was organised by then-deputy headmaster John Bailey, who wrote the original rules for the competition.
 The event claims to have originated when in 1980 a local Willaston farmer's son Tom Shufflebotham charmed 511 worms in half an hour.

 The current world record was established on 29 June 2009, by 10-year-old Sophie Smith of Willaston, England, who raised 567 worms during Britain's World Worm Charming Championship.

 There are 18 rules of this event as determined by the International Federation of Charming Worms and Allied Pastimes (IFCWAP).
-These stipulate that each competitor operates within a 3 x 3 metre plot, may only use vibrations or music to attract worms, is not allowed to dig or use "drugs" to attract worms (including water or other liquids), may stick a garden fork into the ground and vibrate it to encourage worms and all worms must be returned to the ground once the birds have gone to roost on the evening of the event.
+These stipulate that each competitor operates within a 3 × 3 metre plot, may only use vibrations or music to attract worms, is not allowed to dig or use "drugs" to attract worms (including water or other liquids), may stick a garden fork into the ground and vibrate it to encourage worms and all worms must be returned to the ground once the birds have gone to roost on the evening of the event.
 This is to prevent a "feast" for the birds after the event.